DOUG CINNELLA

 Janine Pacyna

-Janine is PBI's newest addition to our softball instruction coaching ranks.
-A former standout at Bayonne High School, she led the Fighting Bees to the Hudson County Interscholastic Athletic Association Finals in 2002.
+A former standout at Bayonne High School, Janine led the Fighting Bees to the Hudson County Interscholastic Athletic Association Finals in 2002.
 Janine tossed 9 shutouts and two perfect games her senior year.
 She garnered 2nd Team All-County honors in her sophomore year and 1st Team All-County in her senior season.
 She also pitched at the collegiate level at Ramapo College.

 JOE CIRILLO: Joe Cirillo's baseball career has taken him from a Little League State Championship team in 1984 with Palisades Park to Rider University on a baseball scholarship.
 Joe has been an assistant baseball coach at Secaucus High School, head coach at Palisades Park High School and is currently an assistant coach at Morris Knolls High School.
 Joe is one of PBI's best all-around coaches and helps anchor our catching programs.

-MATT KIMBELL: A former All-County and All-League player for Pompton Lakes High School, Matt continued his playing career at Rutgers-Newark where he was named Third Team All-State and to the All-Rookie Team.
-Following graduation, Matt signed with the Newark Bears of the Atlantic League and would go on to win the Atlantic League Championship.
+MATT KIMBELL: A former All-County and All-League player for Pompton Lakes High School, Matt continued his playing career at Rutgers-Newark.
+Following graduation, Matt signed with the Newark Bears of the Atlantic League.
+Matt is currently finishing his Master's program at Montclair State where he will earn a Masters of Arts degree in Teaching (K-5).
 Matt is also a former PBI student himself, hoping to pass on what he has learned to the next generation of players.